The Certificat d'acceptation du Québec (CAQ) is a mandatory immigration document for all international students at McGill*.

 Step 1: Complete the application online and pay the processing fee by credit card.

-- You will have to access your admission letter through either Minerva (undergraduate students) or UApply (graduate students).
+- You will have to access your admission letter through the online application system.
+Be sure to save or print a copy of your letter: McGill does not send admissions decisions by mail.
 It is very important to note that the electronic version is the only version of the admission letter you will receive.
-You will not receive a paper version of the admission letter through the mail.
 You should download and save a copy of your admission letter, as you may be required to provide it in future applications.
 Generally, the conditions listed on your letter of admission are related to your registration for classes.
 You do not have to wait to meet those listed conditions to apply for your immigration documents.

 - In the section Accompanying persons, immediate family members include: De facto (common law) spouse, child, spouse (married), mother and father who are temporary residents in Canada (visitors, students, workers), refugees, persons without status, foreign diplomats and consulars, permanent residents or Canadian citizens.